-Whether you have recently inquired or you have already applied, your Enrollment Coach will be your primary contact throughout the enrollment process so you have everything you need to create the college experience you desire and take the steps that are important to the process.
-Your Enrollment Coach will reach out to you by email and phone at a time that is convenient for you to share more information about the degree program.
+Whether you have recently inquired or you have already applied, your Student Success team will be your primary contact throughout the enrollment process so you have everything you need to create the college experience you desire and take the steps that are important to the process.
+Your Student Success team will reach out to you by email and phone at a time that is convenient for you to share more information about the degree program.
 We want you to have a great experience through this initial process because we know that you deserve the very best toward your higher education aspirations.

 Thank you for taking the first step by finding us online!
 The admissions process is quite simple and you’ll have support every step of the way.
 Your Enrollment Coach will support your questions and help you navigate the online system.
 Here is an overview of the admissions process:

 - Step 1: Connect with your Enrollment Coach

 Select the "Albuquerque Campus Applications" tab.
 Then select the appropriate application type - Undergraduate Application or Graduate Application.
 When selecting your intended field of study, make sure to select the online program.
 Graduate applications may also have additional requirements such as GRE/GMAT test scores and letters of recommendation.